Lecturer in Dance

-Molly Poerstel is a downtown dance artist who has been active in the New York City dance community for the past ten years.
-She graduated from Virginia Commonwealth University on a Dean of the Arts Scholarship in 2000 and since then, has worked with many artists as a physical and theatrical collaborator.
-Such artists include: David Grenke, Mark Jarecke, Jeanine Durning, David Dorfman Dance Company ('05-2010), Susan Rethorst, Alex Escalante, Hilary Clark, Larissa Valez and most recently Roseanne Spradlin.
-Ms. Poerstel has been called “a voluptuous, earthy dancer dancer with a mastery of tension” by Gia Kourlas of The New York Times, and has been called “brilliant” by Dance Magazine for her performance work.
+Molly Poerstel is a downtown dance artist who has been active in the New York City dance community for more than a decade.
+She graduated from Virginia Commonwealth University on a Dean of the Arts Scholarship in 2000 and, since then, has worked as a physical and theatrical collaborator with such artists as David Grenke, Mark Jarecke, Jeanine Durning, David Dorfman Dance Company (2005–2010), Susan Rethorst, Alex Escalante, Hilary Clark, Larissa Valez, and Roseanne Spradlin.
+Ms. Poerstel has been called “a voluptuous, earthy dancer with a mastery of tension” by Gia Kourlas of The New York Times and “brilliant” by Dance Magazine for her performance work.

-Ms. Poerstel has taught at Dance New Amsterdam, 100 Grand, The Open Look Dance Festival in St. Petersburg, Russian, the Mason Gross Scholl of the Arts at Rutgers University, The University of Colorado at Boulder, Connecticut College and Emory University.
-Currently she teaches for CLASSCLASSCLASS in New York City, 100 Grand and the Dalton School.
+Ms. Poerstel has taught at Dance New Amsterdam, 100 Grand, the Open Look Dance Festival in St. Petersburg, Russia, Mason Gross School of the Arts at Rutgers University, the University of Colorado at Boulder, Connecticut College, and Emory University.
+Currently she teaches for ClassClassClass in New York City, 100 Grand, and the Dalton School.
 Her teaching is greatly influenced by her study with anatomist Irene Dowd.

-Ms. Poertsel’s work is inspired by many teachers and artists.
-Those artists are: Susan Rethorst, Jeanine Durning, Sarah Michelson, Barbara Grubel, Mark Jarecke, David Dorfman, Neil Greenberg and Roseanne Spradlin.
+Ms. Poertsel’s work is inspired by many teachers and artists, including Susan Rethorst, Jeanine Durning, Sarah Michelson, Barbara Grubel, Mark Jarecke, David Dorfman, Neil Greenberg, and Roseanne Spradlin.

 Email Molly Poerstel at firstname.lastname@example.org